Home

 package, rather than having to define a custom clock interface.

-ⓘ For a more formal definition of what a WIT package is, take a look at the WIT specification.
+For a more formal definition of what a WIT package is, take a look at the WIT specification.

 Wasm Language Support

-WebAssembly can be targeted by the majority of top programming languages; however, the level of support varies.
-This document details the subset of languages that target WASI and support components.
 This is a living document, so if you are aware of advancements in a toolchain, please do not hesitate to contribute documentation.
-You can find more information about the development of support for specific languages here.
-Each section covers how to build and run components for a given toolchain.
+You can find more information about the development of support for specific languages in the Guest Languages Special Interest Group Proposal document.

 One of the benefits of components is their portability across host runtimes.
 The runtime only needs